This page is about how LA’s city leaders are dealing with climate change.

 In 2019, LA Mayor Eric Garcetti’s City Sustainability Office published LA’s Green New Deal: Sustainable City Plan, which sets targets for the City and everyone to cut way, way back on carbon emissions.
-To slash the use of carbon-fired electricity, LA’s climate plan rolls out the relatively new concept of All-Electric.
-All-Electric refers to the source of the electricity on this new kind of grid.
-Solar photovoltaics and wind turbines make electricity directly, without the need to burn anything.
+LA’s climate plan rolls out the relatively new concept, “All-Electric.”

 “All Electric” Buildings: The City’s Green New Deal requires all new buildings and big renovations to be “All-Electric.”
 All-Electric buildings are residential, commercial, or industrial structures that produce their own electricity on site, mainly from solar photovoltaics.
 By 2030, all new buildings in the city will be built to be completely free of energy made from carbon fuels.
 By 2050, all existing buildings in the city will be carbon free.